simgrid/simgrid/examples/README.rst

           This demonstrates the ``start_time`` and ``kill_time`` attribute of the :ref:`pf_tag_actor` tag.

+       .. example-tab:: examples/c/actor-lifetime/actor-lifetime.c

+          This file is not really interesting: the important matter is in the XML file.

   - **Daemonize actors:**
     Some actors may be intended to simulate daemons that run in background.
 This example show how to transform a regular actor into a daemon that will be automatically killed once the simulation is over.